otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## Query the server for its storage status

-1. Client uses a DAKE-Z to authenticate to the server.
+1. Client uses a DAKEZ to authenticate with the server.
-2. Server responds with number of prekey messages stored for the long-term public key and identity used on the DAKE-Z.
+2. Server responds with number of prekey messages stored for the long-term public key and identity used on the DAKEZ.

 ### Interactive DAKE